ga-curriculum/ml-workflow-and-best-practices/microlesson-01/README.md

 ---

-### 1.2 Questions to Ask During Problem Definition:
+### 1.2 Questions to Ask During Problem Definition
 - What is the problem we are solving, and why is it important?
 - What is the desired outcome or impact of the solution?
 - What data is required to solve the problem, and is it available?